StrangeBeeCorp/docs/docs/flow/operations/maintenance.md

 docker compose up -d postgresql
 ```

-For a Temporal minor patch, with the state preserved in PostgreSQL:
+For a Temporal minor patch, with the state preserved in PostgreSQL, bump `temporalio/server` and `temporalio/admin-tools` to the same version, because `upgrade-temporal.sh` refuses a mismatched pair:

 ```bash
 docker compose up -d temporal
 ```

 Temporal Server upgrades, image and schema migrations together, are handled by `./scripts/upgrade-temporal.sh`.
 Without flags it's a dry run: it prints the current and target versions, the step plan, and the pending schema migrations, and changes nothing.
-Pass `--apply` to execute.
+Pass `--apply` to execute: the script then stops the `orchestrator` service for the whole upgrade window, asks for confirmation unless `--yes` is passed, and first dumps the `temporal`, `temporal_visibility`, and `orchestrator` databases under `./backups/temporal-preupgrade-<timestamp>/`.
+An exit code of `2` means the upgrade applied but the final shard verification was skipped.
 When the running server is more than one minor version behind, the script steps through the intermediate minor versions one at a time, landing on the latest recorded patch of each, using the version manifest shipped in the bundle, `temporal-version-history.json`.
-It refuses to upgrade to, or through, any version missing from the manifest: only versions vetted and pinned by StrangeBee appear in it.
+It refuses to step through any intermediate version missing from the manifest, and refuses a target absent from it whenever the running version is recorded there: only versions vetted and pinned by StrangeBee appear in it.

 The stepping path supports Temporal images 1.30 or later.
 Earlier server releases don't honor the configuration file path the stack relies on and crash-loop, and earlier `admin-tools` images hang on the schema tool.
 This isn't a practical limitation, because the stack has never shipped anything older than 1.30.4.